 Celebrations / Camps / Activity Days

-There are also plenty of non-badge special events in every organisations calendar such as Celebrations, Camps, Fun Days that I can perform and run workshops at.
+There are also plenty of non-badge special events in every organisations calendar such as Celebrations, Camps, Fireworks Displays (with my fire/glow performances), Fun Days that I can perform and run workshops at.
 For more details of my non-badge activities, please try my Schools, Nurseries, Playschemes page.
 Another activity that may be worth considering is my training session for leaders where I teach them Circus Skills and how to run Circus Skills workshops so that they can run these sessions by themselves.
 Information about this course can be found on this Training / Teambuilding page.

 Duke of Edinburgh Award Scheme